faberNovel/stateful-layout/README.md

 #### Theme:
  The library adds a theme attribute `statefulLayoutStyle` which take a `StatefulLayout` theme.
- You can extend `Widget.Stateful.StatefulLayout` and change the following attributes:
+ Extend `Widget.Stateful.StatefulLayout` and change the following attributes:

 `StatefulLayout`:
 | Attribute  | Definition |